XpressAI/xircuits.io/docs/user-guide/running-a-xircuits-workflow.md

 Once the Xircuits canvas is open, you will see the [Xircuits Interface](xircuits-interface.md).

 A Xircuits workflow starts from the `Start` node to the `Finish` node.
 The flow sequence is indicated by the flowing blue links connecting the ▶ ports.
-The rest of the ports are data ports where data is passed from one component to another.
+A component node may also have data ports, which indicates how a component can receive data and parameters to configure their behavior, as well as pass data to the next nodes.

 If you are unsure what a component does, you can click on the component information tooltip to display component information.
 For python savvy users, you may open the component code via context menu (`right-click` > `Open Script`).